sanders41/meilisearch-python-sdk/README.md

 The following benchmarks compare this library to the official [Meilisearch Python](https://github.com/meilisearch/meilisearch-python) library.
-Note that all of the performance gains seen are achieved by taking advantage of asyncio.
-This means that if your code is not taking advantage of asyncio or blocking the event loop the gains here will not be seen and the performance between the two libraries will be very close to the same.
+Note that all of the performance gains seen with the `AsyncClient` are achieved by taking advantage of asyncio.
+This means that if your code is not taking advantage of asyncio or blocking the event loop the gains here will not be seen and the performance between the clients will be very close to the same.

 ### Add Documents in Batches